mds2/ponder_this/ponder_this_2016_07/README.md

 Strategy
 -----------

-Analogously to a possible proof of the Golomb tromino theorem (and without looking at the Lenchner et al paper that comes up when I search for the actual Golomb tromino theorem -- hopefully the details of mine will be different from that one) we will adopt a recursive solution.
+Analogously to a possible proof of the Golomb tromino theorem (and without looking at the Befumo and Lenchner paper that comes up when I search for the actual Golomb tromino theorem -- hopefully the details of mine will be different from that one) we will adopt a recursive solution.

 Namely we will first show that 2 free pentominoes are sufficient to tile a 4x4 checkerboard with any one square missing.